Licensed Mental Health Practitioner

 Licensed Alcohol and Drug Counselor

-Dorothy Molczyk, LMHP LADC, provides individual, family and group therapy at Wholeness Healing Center.
+Dorothy Molczyk, LMHP LADC, provides critical incident services for Wholeness Healing Center.
+She is semi-retired and only doing our critical incident services for businesses.
 She is experienced in serving children, adolescents and adults.
 Her areas of specialty include substance abuse/dependency, healing from traumatic events, recovering from loss, and behavior disorders in children and adolescents.

 Grief and Loss